billc2501/restaurant_order_site/README.md

-Site with a dynamic and static server to address issues of database and instantaneous results
+Ordering site with a dynamic and static server to address issues of database and instantaneous results